What Is the Canadian Harmonized Sales Tax (HST)?

-Harmonized sales tax (HST) is a consumer tax resulting from a combination of the Canadian federal goods and services tax (GST) and provincial sales tax (PST).
+Harmonized sales tax (HST) is a consumer tax that combines the Canadian federal goods and services tax (GST) and provincial sales tax (PST).
 It is collected by the Canada Revenue Agency (CRA) which then remits the appropriate amounts to participating provinces.

 Canadian provinces and territories use the following tax systems to charge their customers:

-- Nova Scotia, New Brunswick, Newfoundland and Labrador.
-HST has been in effect since 1997.
+- Nova Scotia, New Brunswick, and Newfoundland and Labrador: HST has been in effect since 1997.

-- Prince Edward Island.
-This province implemented the HST on April 1, 2013.
+- Prince Edward Island: This province implemented the HST in 2013.

-- British Columbia.
-Switched to HST on July 1, 2010 but opposition led to a referendum resulting in the province converting back to the PST/GST on April 1, 2013, and paying back the $1.6 billion HST transition subsidy originally given to the province by the federal government.
+- British Columbia: B.C. switched to HST in 2010, but opposition led to a referendum resulting in the province converting back to the PST/GST in 2013.

 - Saskatchewan, Manitoba, and Quebec.
 PST is commonly used in these provinces.
 However, Quebec sales tax is identified by the acronym QST.